toddZilla0130/Deep-Thoughts-Cow/README.md

 grep -v "^%" jackhandy | sort | sed -e 's/$/\n%/g' > jackhandy
 ```

-You might want to back up the file beforehand, especially in the event the GNU-specific `\n` in the `sed` substition doesn't work on your distro.
+You might want to back up the file beforehand, especially in the event the GNU-specific `\n` in the `sed` substitution doesn't work on your distro.

 ```
 Your Deep Thought for this session: